Flybu/flybu-hangman/README.md

 - Poorly scaled keyboard in alphabetic order
 - Motivational text that responds to whether you get a letter right or not
 - Win/Loss detection (game doesn't go on forever)
+- Randomly chosen word from a pre-set dictionary
+- Start/Reset a game

 ## Planned Features
 - Different tiers of difficulties